 Pucci’s distinctive patterns were applied between 1965 and 1974 to futurist space-age hostesses uniforms which perfectly captured the zeitgeist of jet age.

-Bald colours including metal purple, chocolate brown, ochre, red, turquoise and lavender were employed along with multi-coloured geometrical patterns for head scarves, tights and dresses.
+Bold colours including metal purple, chocolate brown, ocher, red, turquoise and lavender were employed along with multi-coloured geometrical patterns for head scarves, tights and dresses.
 Uniforms could have a conic or straight solid shape with frontal zips decorated by classic 60s round zip rings.
 From the late 60s flared trousers and long pointy cravats were introduced.

-The most interesting elements, though, featured among the accessories.
+The most interesting elements, though, were the accessories.
 Apart from umbrellas matching uniforms patterns, the so-called ‘RainDome’ crowned Braniff as the quintessential space-age airline.

 ‘RainDomes’ consisted in transparent plastic spheres which hostesses had to wear to protect themselves from rain when walking from the airport’s gate to the aircraft.
 The domes were usually worn over a head scarf and one is visible in Dave Pike’s above-mentioned LP cover.